physical-computation/gfet-simulator/README.md

 ## Known Issues:
-* Issue with Thiele model transconductance:
-  * error when no. of Ids for transfer sweep > Ids for IV.
-Not consistent gd either,
-     maybe use simpler calculation?
-* Transfer characteristic shapes of Rodriguez, Thiele and potentially Hu models:
-  * Mobility conversion from cm2/vs to m2/vs (i.e. multiplication by 10E-4) makes the shape less realistic, however the expected change in order of magnitude when changing mobility parameter happens - need to figure this out.
-* Hu model reports overflow in the exponential when calculating drain current.
-Not serious but probably should be fixed.
+* Transconducatance and frequency calculations are incorrect
+* Mukherjee's model [2] does not currently work, but is instead a placeholder.

 ## References:
-[1] S. Rodriguez et al., "A Comprehensive Graphene FET Model for Circuit Design,"
-    in IEEE Transactions on Electron Devices, vol. 61, no. 4, pp. 1199-1206, April 2014. (https://doi.org/10.1109/TED.2014.2302372)

-[2] D. Jimenez, "Explicit Drain Current, Charge and Capacitance Model of Graphene Field-Effect Transistors," in IEEE Transactions on Electron Devices, vol. 58, no. 12, pp. 4377-4383, Dec.
+[1] D. Jimenez, "Explicit Drain Current, Charge and Capacitance Model of Graphene Field-Effect Transistors," in IEEE Transactions on Electron Devices, vol. 58, no. 12, pp. 4377-4383, Dec.
 2011, (https://doi.org/10.1109/TED.2011.2168960)

-[3] S. A. Thiele, J. A. Schaefer, and F. Schwierz, "Modeling of graphene metal-oxide-semiconductor field-effect transistors with gapless large-area graphene channels," in
-Journal of Applied Physics, vol. 107, no. 9, 2010. (https://doi.org/10.1063/1.3357398)

-[4] G. Hu, S. Hu, R. Liu, L. Wang, X. Zhou and T. Tang, "Quasi-Ballistic Transport Model for Graphene Field-Effect Transistor," in IEEE Transactions on Electron Devices, vol. 60, no. 7, pp. 2410-2414, July 2013, (https://doi.org/10.1109/TED.2013.2264094)
+[3] C. Mukherjee, J. Aguirre-Morales, S. Frégonèse, T. Zimmer and C. Maneux, "Versatile Compact Model for Graphene FET Targeting Reliability-Aware Circuit Design," in IEEE Transactions on Electron Devices, vol. 62, no. 3, pp. 757-763, March 2015, doi: 10.1109/TED.2015.2395134.